ilqvya/random/README.md

   * **Usability**.
 There are 3 versions of random:
     * *random_static* which has static methods and static internal state.
 It's not thread safe but more efficient
     * *random_thread_local* which has static methods and [thread_local](http://en.cppreference.com/w/cpp/keyword/thread_local) internal state.
 It's thread safe but less efficient
     * *random_local* which has non static methods and local internal state.
-It can be created at local scope
+It can be created on the stack at local scope
 ## Supported compilers
 * GCC 4.9 - 7.0 (and possibly later)
 * Clang 3.7 - 4.0 (and possibly later)